 The Restore Deleted feature restores a specified set of previously deleted files and folders.
 The Restore Deleted button can be found in the Files tab of the end user web portal.

 Revisions are versions of a file.
-Anchor stores a revision for each file stored in the system, allowing users to view or restore older revisions if necessary.
+X360Sync stores a revision for each file stored in the system, allowing users to view or restore older revisions if necessary.

 Revision Rollback feature